agostone/agna-node-memwatch/README.md

 Should be a valid javascript object.

 #### functionName
-Should be a string pointing to a valid function on <target>.
+Should be a string pointing to a valid function on target.
 Sub-property references are allowed.

 For example: